Source-robotics/Spectral-BLDC-docs/docs/apage7_can.md

 **If you want to learn more about CAN bus we recommend you read this [article!]()**

+**This page describes can protocol; Go to [CAN bus guide](https://source-robotics.github.io/Spectral-BLDC-docs/Guides/CAN%20bus%20guide/) for hardware setup and examples** <br />
 **You can use our [Python CAN bus API](https://github.com/PCrnjak/Spectral-BLDC-Python/tree/main) to communicate with your Spectral BLDC controllers!** <br />
-**If you want a simple examples on how to write Python scripts to control your motor over CAN [check this guide!](https://source-robotics.github.io/Spectral-BLDC-docs/Guides/Python%20guide/)**
+**If you want to se more examples on how to write Python scripts to control your motor over CAN [check this guide!](https://source-robotics.github.io/Spectral-BLDC-docs/Guides/Python%20guide/)**

 !!!
 Note annotate ""